 - Features high-protein kibble plus freeze-dried raw pieces

-- Contains glucosamine and chondroitin-rich ingredients to help protect your dog’s joints
+- Features glucosamine and chondroitin-rich ingredients to protect your dog’s joints

-- No grains, potato, corn, wheat, soy, by-product meal or artificial colors or preservatives
+- Contains no grains, corn, soy, by-product meals, artificial colors, or preservatives

 - Made in the USA